OfficeDev/office-dev-program-docs/docs/office-365-developer-program.md

 6. Optionally, select the **I would like to hear from the Office 365 Developer Program** check box if you want to hear from Microsoft about new capabilities and other updates.

-7. Choose **Join**.
+7. Choose **Next**.

-8. On the Office 365 Developer Program Preferences page, tell us your preferences so we can personalize your experience, including:
+8. On the **Office 365 Developer Program Preferences** page, tell us your preferences so we can personalize your experience, including:

   - The industry that you work in.
   - The type of applications or solutions you're interested in developing.
   - Products, technologies, and programming languages that you're interested in.

-9. When you're finished, choose **Save**.
+9. When you're finished, choose **Join**.
 Your preferences appear on the next page in the top right, and you'll receive a Welcome message.

 ## Next steps